iamtango/Nodejs-Learning/README.md

 **When we pass anything in the body we cannot directly readt the data because it in json formate for that use `app.use(express.json())` above all request so that it can be use for all the request**

+**NEVER TRUST req.body Always Put Checks to Sanitize the data don't put blindly anything into the DB**

 ### Any other data in the body which is apart from the `defined` model/ schema will not be added in your DB

 ### -------------------------------------------------------